 Mr. Fergus is a physical scientist in the Office of Engineering Assistance and Site Interface, Office of Nuclear and Facility Safety.
 He has nearly 25 years experience in nuclear criticality safety.
 He has worked in this capacity for approximately five years, performing assessments and reviews of various Department of Energy facilities and policies involving criticality safety.
 Mr. Fergus' prior experience includes being a member of the Three Mile Island-2 Safety Review Group while working for Bechtel National, Inc. He has 12 years additional experience as a criticality safety engineer/analyst, performing criticality safety evaluations and audits at both DOE and commercial nuclear facilities.
-This experience included eight years as a Criticality Safety Engineer, Idaho Chemical Processing Plant; one-and-a-half years as a Criticality Safety Analyst for General Electric Company at the Wilmington Fuel Fabrication Facility.
+This experience included eight years as a Criticality Safety Engineer, Idaho Chemical Processing Plant; one-and-a-half years as a Criticality Safety Analyst for Babcock and Wilcox Company at the Lynchburg Research Center; and two-and-a-half years as a Criticality Safety Analyst for General Electric Company at the Wilmington Fuel Fabrication Facility.
 Mr. Fergus holds a B.A. in physics and mathematics from the University of North Carolina at Wilmington and he has completed all course work toward a Masters of Nuclear Engineering from the University of Idaho.